 These expectations and penalties for not meeting integrity expectations are outlined below.
-A student who is unsure of either his or her responsibilities as a scholar or whether a particular action is appropriate should consult the syllabus and instructor of the course.
+A student who is in doubt about his or her responsibility as a scholar or unsure that a particular action is appropriate should consult the instructor of the course.

 In any academic community, including the online academic community, students are encouraged to work together to help each other learn and, at times, are required to collaborate on course activities.
 However, all work a student submits or presents as part of course assignments or requirements must be his or her own original work unless expressly permitted by the instructor.
-This includes work in written, oral, and electronic forms as well as any artistic medium.
+This includes individual and group work in written, oral, and electronic forms as well as any artistic medium.

-Plagiarism is a major form of academic dishonesty.
-When students use another person's ideas, thoughts, or expressions in writing or other presentation modes, each instance requires a clear, appropriate acknowledgment of the use of an original source.
-Examples of plagiarism include:
+Plagiarism is a major form of dishonesty.
+When students use another person's ideas, thoughts, or expressions (in writing or other presentation modes), each instance must give some form of acknowledgement to the source.
+Examples include: